Economic history of World War I: United Kingdom

 The economy (in terms of GDP) grew about 7% from 1914 to 1918 despite the absence of so many men in the services; by contrast the German economy shrank 27%.
-The War saw a decline of civilian consumption, with a major reallocation to munitions.
+The war saw a decline of civilian consumption, with a major reallocation to munitions.
 The government share of GDP soared from 8% in 1913 to 38% in 1918 (compared to 50% in 1943).

 Despite fears in 1915-16 that munitions production was lagging, in the longer term the output was more than adequate.
 The annual output of artillery grew from 91 guns in 1914 to 8039 in 1918.
 Warplanes soared from 200 in 1914 to 3200 in 1918, while the production of machine guns went from 300 to 121,000.
+Early failures in munitions manufacturing led to full British government intervention in war production.
+These controls helped its industry produce nearly 4 million rifles, 250,000 machine guns, 52,000 aeroplanes, 2,800 tanks, 25,000 artillery pieces and over 170 million rounds of artillery shells by 1918.

 In 1915, the Anglo-French Financial Commission agreed a $500 million loan from private American banks.
 By 1916, Britain was funding most of the Empire's war expenditures, all of Italy's and two thirds of the war costs of France and Russia, plus smaller nations as well.
 The gold reserves, overseas investments and private credit then ran out forcing Britain to borrow $4 billion from the U.S. Treasury in 1917–18.
 Shipments of American raw materials and food allowed Britain to feed itself and its army while maintaining her productivity.
 The financing was generally successful, as the City's strong financial position minimized the damaging effects of inflation, as opposed to much worse conditions in Germany.
 Overall consumer consumption declined 18% from 1914 to 1919.

 Trade unions were encouraged as membership grew from 4.1 million in 1914 to 6.5 million in 1918, peaking at 8.3 million in 1920 before relapsing to 5.4 million in 1923.
 Women were available and many entered munitions factories and took other home front jobs vacated by men.